AbdelrahmanAli12/Stopwatch/README.md

 ### Simulation on Proteus:
 The entire system has been simulated on Proteus, allowing for testing and verification.
 ## Files
-#### main.c: Contains the main code for the stopwatch project.
+#### main.c: Contains the main code for the stopwatch project as it is a small project.
-#### timer1.h and timer1.c: Timer1 library files providing functions for configuring and controlling the timer in compare mode.
-#### 7segment.h and 7segment.c: 7-segment display library files providing functions for displaying numbers on a 7-segment display using multiplexing technique.
 #### README.md: Documentation file describing the project.
 ## Simulation
 To simulate the project on Proteus, follow these steps: